 Like with any other pet, temperatures below freezing can be fatal for your new hamster.

-Making sure your hamster gets the proper nutrients she needs is another important part of hamster care.
+Knowing how to take care of a hamster means making sure they get the proper nutrients.
 The hamster diet mostly consists of commercial pellets and seed mix.
 Kaytee Forti-Diet is a commercial hamster food that is nutritionally balanced and includes probiotics and Omega-3 for proper heart, brain and eye function—a great choice for new hamster parents.

 Pet parents can treat hamsters with a small amount of greens or fruits.
-(Apples, minus the skins are seeds, are a good choice).
+(Apples, minus the skins and seeds, are a good choice.)